 In Switzerland, most of the IVF treatments done are agonist treatments, which is quite aggressive compared to the antagonist method.
-For this reason, another important area for me to treat is the mental and emotional aspect, which can become disturbed during these treatments, especially for women who have undergone more than one IVF cycle.
+For this reason another important area for me to treat is the Shen.
+The Shen is our consciousness, and can become affected during these treatments, especially for women who have undergone more than one IVF cycle.
 More often than not, women do at least two treatments and I have even had women coming who are on their ninth cycle.
 IVF is successful at procuring eggs, creating embryos and transplanting eggs.
 But there is more to having a baby than fertilizing an egg and there is more to having a baby than becoming pregnant.

 The drugs that are associated with IVF treatments can and do wreak havoc on the body.
-Firstly, a women injects, on a daily basis, drugs to cause the ovaries to form multiple follicles.
-A woman normally produces one, maybe two follicles in a cycle.
-During the IVF follicle stimulation phase, women produce anything from 8 to 15, which would be considered normal or even more follicles if overstimulated.
+Firstly, a women injects on a daily basis drugs to cause the ovaries to form multiple follicles.
+A woman normally produce one, maybe two follicles in a cycle.
+During the IVF follicle stimulation phase, women may produce anything from 10 to 20 or even more follicles.
 Some women become very bloated and swollen in this time.
-Then to stop the ovulation of these follicles the women are thrown into a menopausal state.
-As you can imagine women may then show signs of menopause, with an inability to sleep, hot flushes, mood swings and decreased libido.
+Then to stop ovulation of these follicles the women are thrown into a menopausal state.
+As you can then imagine women may then show signs of menopause, with inability to sleep, hot flushes, mood swings and decreased libido.
 Acupuncture can help in this phase to treat the side effects of the drugs and to help prepare the uterus for the egg transfer.

-Lifestyle and environmental factors should also be addressed when treating for infertility.
+Lifestyle and environmental factors should be also be addressed when treating for infertility.
 These include alcohol, caffeine, environmental toxins, age, stress, weight and recreational drugs.
-Medical factors that play a role in infertility include PCOS, endometriosis, ovarian failure and tubal damage or obstruction and some infertility cannot be explained in western medical terms.
+Pathological factors that play a role in infertility include PCOS, endometriosis, ovarian failure and tubal damage or obstruction and some infertility cannot be explained in western medical terms.
 All this is taken into consideration and from a Chinese medicine standpoint a diagnosis is made.
-If the patient has not started with the IVF drug protocols as yet I ask the patient to try acupuncture and Chinese herbs for three months, therefore three cycles.
-In this way I am able to treat the underlying condition and help prepare the body so that she may better support a fetus.
+If the patient has not started with the IVF drug protocols as yet I ask the patient to give me three months, therefore three cycles.
+In this way I am able to give acupuncture and herbs to treat the underlying condition and help prepare the body so that she may better support a fetus.